 All in all, bulb quality has the most to do with bulb failure, at least bulb life.
 Cheap bulbs are often made inferior, causing a shorter lifespan.
 Remember, you get what you pay for!

 Try a Rough-Service Light Bulb

 To buy a more protective bulb that can really take a beating, try a rough-service duty light bulb.
 These bulbs have a plastic coating on the surface that is designed to prevent the bulb from shattering if the bulb explodes.
 These bulbs also can take a good shaking from vibration from ceiling fans.
-I've used them multiple times on jobs for temporary lighting and they are as tough as they come.
+We've used them multiple times on jobs for temporary lighting and they are as tough as they come.

 The Solder Connection

 One more thing to think about while discussing light bulbs is the solder connection on the bottom point of the bulb itself.
 If this solder connection point is tiny and not half-mooned as it should be, the bulb may not be making a good connection to the lamp socket's connection center contact.
 Even a minimal connection will cause a greater resistance and will cause the connection point to heat up.
 This is a recipe for trouble.
 In all likelihood, the bulb will have a short life and it doesn't help the condition of the contact either.
-So remember, when you shop for light bulbs, consider the tips I've provided and chosen wisely.
+So remember when you shop for light bulbs, consider these tips and chosen wisely.
 It will save you money in the long run.